 Sheep Trade & Prices

-Live imports of lambs for direct slaughter in the Republic of Ireland have reached over 282,800 head so far this year.
-This is a decline of over 10,200 head compared to the same period 12 months ago. (-3.5%)
+Live imports of lambs for direct slaughter in the Republic of Ireland have reached 14,043 head for the first 2 weeks of the year, which is a decline in over 2,000 head compared to 12 months ago.

 See our weekly updated market trends.